FidelityFX Classifier 1.3

 • Preloaded with results of the cascaded shadow map blocker search.

-Pixel Classification
+Pixel classification

 At this stage, we reject pixels using the maximum and minimum depth values from the shadow map cascades.